BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-18-Yoneda-Lemma.md

 This mapping respects the structure of $P(B)$, and the action of $\eta$ on morphisms (functions between sets) respects naturality.

-To have a better feeling about "naturality" in Yoneda lemma, lets yet look at a third example.
+To have a better feeling about "naturality" in Yoneda lemma, lets yet look at one last example.

-## The Proof of Yoneda Lemma
+# The Proof of Yoneda Lemma

 Let $\text{PSh}$ be the category of presheaves, that is the category of set-valued, contravariant functor with domain $\mathcal{A}$.
 It is also written as $[\mathcal{A}^{\text{op}},\text{Set}]$ or $\text{Hom}(\mathcal{A}^{\text{op}},\text{Set})$.